More than half of Canadians think it is inappropriate to change the skin colour of an adult or a child as part of a costume.

 When asked about the same types of costumes for adults, the results are similar.
 Majorities of Canadians say it is inappropriate to wear a costume that represents an ethnic stereotype (59%) or one that changes the colour of the adult’s skin (53%).

-Almost half of Canadians (49%) find fault with a costume where an adult carries toy or replica weapons, more than two-in-five (44%) feel the same way about costumes that refer to a culture that is not the adult’s own, and 36% believe it is inappropriate to were a costume that represents a social stereotype.
+Almost half of Canadians (49%) find fault with a costume where an adult carries toy or replica weapons, more than two-in-five (44%) feel the same way about costumes that refer to a culture that is not the adult’s own, and 36% believe it is inappropriate to wear a costume that represents a social stereotype.

 On a regional basis, respondents in Quebec (44%) are the least likely to believe that a costume that changes the colour of an adult’s skin is inappropriate for Halloween.